GilsonFonseca/Firebase-Authentication-on-Websites/README.md

 # Firebase-Authentication-on-Websites
-An example of firebase auth with email in websites This authentications screens are an example of how we can use the firebase auth to handle user's authentication.</br>
+An example of firebase auth with email in websites</br>
+This authentications screens are an example of how we can use the firebase auth to handle user's authentication.</br>
 To learn how to do it, you can follow this [guide](https://firebase.google.com/docs/auth/web/start).</br>
 If you wanna see it working, you can go [here](https://formproject-472d7.firebaseapp.com/index.html).
 You will see a page to make login